mchmarny/cloud-sql-for-cloud-run-example/README.md

 ### Service Account

+> This is specific right now to the managed version of Cloud Run, skip it if you are deploying to Cloud Run on GKE

 After that, create a service account and assign it the necessary roles using the [bin/user](bin/user) script

 ```shell